UN-OCHA/slt8-site/html/modules/custom/slt_access/README.md

 **Roles**

-This modules also provides a permission to assign user roles, decoupling it from the `administer permissions` permission.
+This module also provides a permission to assign user roles, decoupling it from the `administer permissions` permission.

+**Private files**

+This module check the access to private files by determining if the file is referenced by a published public page and the user has the permission to view published public page.

 Setup
 -----